On Jacobian group arithmetic for typical divisors on curves: Operations on typical and semi-typical divisors

-The first two columns describe the reductions $F'-F, G'-G \in W^5 (=W^4)$ of $F'$ and $G'$ modulo $W^{10}_D$.
+The first two columns describe the reductions $F'-F, G'-G \in W^5$ of $F'$ and $G'$ modulo $W^{10}_D$.
 (These were called $B_{F'}, B_{G'}$ in Section~4 of~\cite{FASKKM}.)
 One obtains the third column, for instance, by reducing the column representing $H'$ to the column corresponding to $H'-H-(p'-p)G-(q'-q)F\in W^5$, which is a reduction with respect to the first three columns of the matrix in~\eqref{equation3.2}.
 The last two columns are similar.

-Finally, as seen in Section~6 of~\cite{FASKKM}, the algorithms there find $\ker M$ by a Gaussian elimination that assumes that the leftmost $3\times3$ submatrix of $M$ is invertible.
-This amounts to invertibility of the leftmost $3\times 3$ minor, called $U$ in equation~(15) of~\cite{FASKKM} (actually, the algorithm there also assumes that the top left $1\times1$ and $2\times 2$ minors, $A_1$ and $D$, are also invertible, and simultaneously inverts all three quantities at once using one field inversion and several multiplications, but this is not strictly necessary for our discussion).
-The key point to observe here is that this $3\times3$ leftmost submatrix of $M$ represents a matrix whose kernel computes $W^8_D \intersect W^8_{D'}$, so invertibility of this submatrix means that $W^8_D \intersect W^8_{D'} = 0$, and that we satisfy the condition of Proposition~\ref{proposition3.1}.
+Now the kernel of $M$ corresponds to linear combinations of $F',G',H',xF',xG'$ that belong to $W^{10}_D \intersect W^{10}_{D'}$.
+As seen in Section~6 of~\cite{FASKKM}, the algorithms there find $\ker M$ by a Gaussian elimination that assumes that the leftmost $3\times3$ submatrix of $M$ is invertible.
+This amounts to invertibility of the leftmost $3\times 3$ minor, called $U$ in equation~(15) of~\cite{FASKKM}\footnote{Actually, the algorithm there also assumes that the top left $1\times1$ and $2\times 2$ minors, $A_1$ and $D = \Delta_{12}$, are also invertible, and replaces inverting all three quantities $A_1, D, U$ by one field inversion combined with several multiplications.
+To genuinely only compute $\ker M$ while checking that $U \neq 0$, one can exchange rows of $M$ as needed, which does not change the kernel or the fact that $U\neq 0$.
+Thus, possibly after a first row exchange, one can first ensure that $A_1 \neq 0$, then one computes $\Delta_{12}$ and $\Delta_{13}$, which are both needed anyhow for the computation.
+One then exchanges rows 2 and~3 if needed to ensure that $\Delta_{12} \neq 0$.}.
+The key point to observe is that the above $3\times3$ leftmost submatrix of $M$, with determinant~$U$, represents a matrix whose kernel computes $W^8_D \intersect W^8_{D'}$.
+Thus invertibility of this submatrix means that $W^8_D \intersect W^8_{D'} = 0$, and that we satisfy the condition of Proposition~\ref{proposition3.1}.
 Hence the computation, if successful, returns the correct result for $W^{10}_{D+D'}$ in terms of $\ker M$; the way in which this kernel is computed, which essentially expresses the fourth and fifth columns of $M$ as linear combinations of the first three columns, simultaneously ends up computing ``monic'' elements $s \in W^9_{D+D'}, t\in W^{10}_{D+D'}$. \end{example}